stengergilles/my-template/README.md

 *   **For Desktop:** GLFW and its dependencies.
 *   **For Android:** The Android NDK and Android Studio.

+### Setup Hooks

+The `setup-hooks.sh` script is automatically executed by CMake during the configuration phase.
+This script is responsible for setting up necessary Git hooks and preparing the development environment.
+You do not need to run it manually.

 ### Desktop (Linux, macOS, Windows)

 1.  **Create a build directory:**